Ho-Ro/nanovna-tools/README.md

 # Toolbox for NanoVNA and tinySA

-Small ***NanoVNA*** and ***tinySA*** programs for scripting and automation, developed on Debian stable (bullseye), but any other Linux/Unix system should work.
+Small ***NanoVNA*** and ***tinySA*** programs for scripting and automation, developed on Debian stable (bookworm), but any other Linux/Unix system should work.
 Windows and Mac are untested due to lack of HW.
 The Python tools can be used without installation on all systems where a Python interpreter is available, this is standard for Linux and Mac.
 For Windows you have to install Python separately.
 Some Python tools also require the modules `cv2`, `matplotlib`, `numpy`, `PIL` and `scikit-rf`, which should normally already be present on your computer if you are involved